mchatzis/go/README.md

 docker compose up --build
 ```

+Check all is good through Grafana at `http://localhost:3000` with user-password both `admin`.

 If you restart the container, producer will fail because it will try to create tasks in the database that already exist from the previous run.
 So, use `-v` flag to remove the volume of the db before relaunching:

 ```